‘American Horror Story’: Ryan Murphy Finally Reveals Season 7 Theme

-Get ready to be more afraid of ‘American Horror Story’ than you’ve ever been before, because creator Ryan Murphy has revealed Season 7’s theme and it is straight up the scariest thing ever!
+Get ready to be more afraid of ‘American Horror Story’ than you’ve ever been before, because creator Ryan Murphy has revealed Season 7’s theme and it is straight up the scariest thing of all time!

 American Horror Story has terrified us with a haunted house, an insane asylum, a coven of witches, a freak show, a creepy hotel and the terrifying tale of a lost colony.
 But for Season 7, creator Ryan Murphy is prepared to take things one step further by tackling the darkest story of our time — the 2016 presidential election between Hillary Clinton and Donald Trump.
 WE.
 KNOW.